How to avoid paying too much for the protection you need

 7. Failing to use your insurer’s preferred pharmacy or mail-order service

 Some commercial and Medicare Part D plans have negotiated deep discounts with specific mail-order and retail pharmacies.
-For example, people with Humana’s Walmart-Preferred Rx Plan can get prescriptions for select generic high-blood-pressure drugs for only a penny at more than 4,000 preferred pharmacies, including Neighborhood Market, Sam’s Club, Walmart, and Walmart Express.
+For example, recently people with Humana’s Walmart-Preferred Rx Plan could get prescriptions for select generic high-blood-pressure drugs for only a penny at more than 4,000 preferred pharmacies, including Neighborhood Market, Sam’s Club, Walmart, and Walmart Express.
 Other generics cost as little as $1 a month after a deductible.

-People who have a Medicare Advantage plan with Part D coverage through United Healthcare can get some prescriptions for as little as $2 at Kroger, Target, and many other pharmacies.
-Aetna has partnered with CVS pharmacies to offer a special Medicare prescription drug plan: a $2 co-pay for preferred generic prescriptions and a $5 co-pay for nonpreferred generics.
+People who have a Medicare Advantage plan with Part D coverage through United Healthcare could get some prescriptions for as little as $2 at Kroger, Target, and many other pharmacies.
+Aetna partnered with CVS pharmacies to offer a special Medicare prescription drug plan: a $2 co-pay for preferred generic prescriptions and a $5 co-pay for nonpreferred generics.
 Other pharmacies are available in the network, although higher costs may apply.

 And if you take a generic drug regularly for a chronic condition such as diabetes or elevated cholesterol, you might get an even better deal through mail-order.
-The Humana plan described earlier has little or no co-pays (after a deductible) on generic drugs ordered by mail.
+The Humana plan described earlier had little or no co-pays (after a deductible) on generic drugs ordered by mail.

 8. Not keeping young-adult children on your insurance